adorsys/didcomm-mediator-rs/docs/arc42.md

 1. **Static Application Security Testing (SAST)**:
    - Tools like **SonarQube**, **CodeQL**, or **Checkmarx** are used to scan source code for vulnerabilities.
-   - Integrated into CI/CD pipelines to analyze every commit and pull request.
+   - integration of CI/CD pipelines to analyze every commit and pull request.

 2. **Dynamic Application Security Testing (DAST)**:
    - Tools like **OWASP ZAP** or **Burp Suite** test the application in running environments.